ChromaCat248/zwin/README.md

 # ZWin
 Mouse-driven tiling window manager (unfinished)

-Tiling functionality has not been implemented as of yet
+Tiling functionality has not been (fully) implemented as of yet